 We love visiting European Farmers Markets at home in Germany and on our travels around Europe.
 We are constantly surprised by how amazing the produce tastes here in Germany.
 The apples are delicious, the berries are superb.
 Cherry tomatoes make for a special sweet snack all day long.
 We are eating fresh apricots for the first time ever.
 Figs will be ripe soon, and we will eat all of them.
 Same for the corn.
-We are surrounded by corn fields, and we get to watch the stalks progress higher and higher all summer.
+Cornfields surround our village, and we watch the stalks progress higher all summer.

 So much here is regional, meaning not just from Germany, but right from our State.
 These items are specially marketed in our grocery stores, and of course the Farmers Markets have fruits and vegetables fresh from the surrounding farms and get the best seasonal produce we have ever seen.
 Our village market is on Wednesday and Saturday mornings and makes produce shopping more of an event than a chore.